+The Conversation Team will report the action of the congregation to the Coordinating Council.
 The Council will forward the action of the congregation to the Presbytery at a duly called meeting, along with the report of the Conversation Team and the Council's recommendation as to whether to approve the release of the congregation.

 If the vote of the Presbytery favors dismissal, (a simple majority shall be required) the Presbytery shall hold a service of celebration of the Church's and Presbytery's unity in Christ, and the Church shall be dismissed to the Reformed Body agreed upon and stated in the Resolution.

-165 APPENDIX 1
+APPENDIX 1

-- 166 A process for discernment and congregational discussion - A. The session after prayer and much discussion drafts and sends a letter to the membership outlining the issues. - B. A workshop for all church leaders should be arranged for discussion and prayer regarding options, ramifications and consequences of each option and steps that would be needed. - C. Several forums should be held so that all members would have an opportunity to hear, ask questions and engage in prayer together. - D. A follow up letter including a survey may be desirable. - E. Sessions for prayer and pastoral support should be provided. - F. After a period of discernment the Session will decide on the next steps needed and inform the congregation of them. - 178 APPENDIX 2 -
+A process for discernment and congregational discussion

+- A. The session after prayer and much discussion drafts and sends a letter to the membership outlining the issues. - B. A workshop for all church leaders should be arranged for discussion and prayer regarding options, ramifications and consequences of each option and steps that would be needed. - C. Several forums should be held so that all members would have an opportunity to hear, ask questions and engage in prayer together. - D. A follow up letter including a survey may be desirable.

+- E. Sessions for prayer and pastoral support should be provided. - F. After a period of discernment the Session will decide on the next steps needed and inform the congregation of them.

+APPENDIX 2